Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition

 \section{Conclusion}

 We introduced a new method for the sparse channel estimation, which we term GSD-SCE.
 Different from the conventional CS-based methods, our approach is to directly obtain the channel parameters of multipaths.
 To achieve this, we utilized the fact that the $L$-tapped CIR in time domain can be represented as the superposition of $L$ geometric sequences in frequency domain.
 Then, we employed recently developed GSD-ST method to extract the parameters of the geometric sequences.
-Performance comparison with existing methods shows that GSD-SCE provides higher SE with lower pilot density and less computational burden.
-Our scheme even achieves the error-free channel estimation for the whole bandwidth depending on the bound of excess delay.
-The design of pilot structure fully exploiting GSD-SCE remains as further research.
+Performance comparison with existing methods shows that GSD-SCE is advantageous in higher SNR, wider bandwidth, and sparser channel conditions.
+Improving the performance of GSD-SCE under low SNR regime remains as further research.